On the uniform Besov regularity of local times of general processes: Introduction and main results

-It appears that Theorem \ref{thm non Besov X}, for $d=1$, covers some well-known results in Roynette \cite{roynette1993mouvement} and Boufoussi and Nachit \cite{boufoussi2020besov1, boufoussi2020besov}.
-We illustrate Theorem \ref{thm non Besov X} and \ref{thm Besov regularity of L} with some examples.
-We infer the uniform Besov regularity of the local times, as well as the Besov irregularity, of the following $\alpha$-LND processes: First, we consider an $\R^d$-valued Gaussian process $(Y_t)_{t\in [0,1]}$, with $Y_t=(Y^1,\ldots,Y^d_t)$, where $Y^1,\ldots,Y^d_t$ are independent copies of a real-valued LND Gaussian process $(Y^0_t)_{t\in [0,1]}$, satisfying for some $\alpha\in (0,1)$ and finite constants $c, C>0$,
+where $I=[0,1]$ and $X(\bullet):t\in I\mapsto X_t\in \R^d$. \end{cor} In the literature, there was a few separate attempts to study the Besov irregularity of some real valued Gaussian processes, we mention \cite{roynette1993mouvement, boufoussi2020besov1, boufoussi2020besov}.
+In contrast to the proof of Theorem \ref{thm non Besov X}, which relies on local times, the proof of these articles is based on a straightforward calculation.
+In Section \ref{Examples}, we illustrate Theorem \ref{thm non Besov X} and \ref{thm Besov regularity of L} with some examples.
+We infer the uniform Besov regularity of the local times, as well as the uniform Besov irregularity, of the following $\alpha$-LND processes: First, we consider an $\R^d$-valued Gaussian process $(Y_t)_{t\in [0,1]}$, with $Y_t=(Y^1,\ldots,Y^d_t)$, where $Y^1,\ldots,Y^d_t$ are independent copies of a real-valued LND Gaussian process $(Y^0_t)_{t\in [0,1]}$, satisfying for some $\alpha\in (0,1)$ and finite constants $c, C>0$,

 for every $0\leq s<t\leq 1$.
 Notice that the $d$-dimensional bifractional Brownian motion verifies the above conditions.
 Secondly, as an example of non-Gaussian and non-stable processes, we regard systems of non-linear stochastic heat equations.